Boba Shop Case Study: Pearl Lemon Boba

 During the shop set-up, dealing with suppliers and acquiring necessary equipment proved to be the most significant challenge.
 We encountered issues such as the need to return and reorder large equipment, leading to delays and temporary reliance on local sources for certain items, like ice.

 It took a few weeks to find a supplier that offered as many vegan options as we wanted.
-We wanted all people to enjoy drinks, so this meant vegetarian, vegan and more.
+We wanted everyone to enjoy drinks, so this meant vegetarian, vegan and more.
 We also opted for this because it meant there would be less nasty things in the mixes and things we opted to use.
 We wanted healthier options than what people could get from competitors.

 Another supplier initially appeared successful and offered competitive prices, but after placing two orders, they unexpectedly went out of business.
 This forced us to completely revamp our ordering process, resulting in higher expenses as we struggled to find another supplier offering the same affordability.
 The mysterious nature of their pricing left us uncertain about their business practices, but it significantly increased the cost of our purchases by 1.5-2.5 times.